 Science, as an atheist will tell you, is based on probability, meaning that they look into the past, see a pattern, and assume that pattern will continue, which means probability is based on the belief that the future will be like the past; therefore science is also based on a belief that the future will be like the past.
 So when an atheist says it's based on calculation or probability, they're begging the question (the circular reasoning fallacy we mentioned earlier) because when asked ""How do you know the future is going to be like the past?" the atheist responds, "The future has always been like the past," which is the same thing as saying "I haven't got an answer."

 Without the laws of logic, science would be impossible, so again it leaves us with the hanging question: How does one justify universal, immaterial, unchanging entities, such as the laws of logic, in an atheistic universe?
 After a decade talking with atheists, I haven't heard an answer to this yet; they give responses, but those responses are arbitrary and ambiguous every time, and trying to get atheists to understand this when they refuse to relinquish their irrational worldview is like trying to give vitamins to a corpse.

 Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you.

 (Read "Is Repentance Part of Salvation?" here at creationliberty.com for more details.)

 This is one I've heard many times from atheists, but it's interesting to note that, when it comes to logic, atheists do EXACTLY what they accuse Christians of doing.
-Atheists attempt to force the Christians to provide more information than atheists typically require to believe in something's existence, and atheists typically believe the existence of such things without near as much evidence as they require of the Christians.
+Atheists attempt to force the Christians to provide more information than would be required to believe in something's existence, and atheists typically believe the existence of such things without near as much evidence as they require of the Christians.